openharmony/docs/en/application-dev/faqs/faqs-hdc-std.md

 The maximum length of a log record is 1,024 characters, and it is not changeable.

-## What Should I Do If a HAP Package Cannot Be Opened After Being Installed on the Development Board Using the IDE?
+## What should I do if a HAP package cannot be opened after being installed on the development board using the IDE?

 Applicable to: OpenHarmony SDK 3.2.5.3, stage model of API version 9